EGY.COM - JUDAICA

 Ambassador Jorge Castaneda presenting his credentials to President Gamal Abdel Nasser in 1962

 Mizrahi's three other villas were not as fortunate.
 Two were purchased under dubious circumstances and illegally pulled down in 1994 to make way for three high rises.
 The third--which is thankfully still there leased out to the Swiss consul-general--was seized in the late 1960s by a rapacious female member of Nasser's rubber stamp parliament.
 Once installed, the "honorable" MP promptly built an unsavory building in the villa's front yard.
 No one dared contest the validity of her title and deed.
 The reign of terror was in full bloom.
-Maadi's villas were among the first to suffer.
+Maadi's villas and their occupants were the first to suffer.

 - I visited Lydia Mizrahi at her rustic Rue du Dragon duplex in Paris in October 1992 and again in May 1998.
 Her daughter, Inji Farat-Lew, lives in Martha's Vineyard, New England, with her husband Jason (MD) and three daughters: Olivia, Isabelle and Sophie.